nbrisset/CTF/bitsctf-2017/challenges/woodstock-10/README.md

 This challenge consists in [a pcapng file](ws1_2.pcapng) (a network traffic capture).

-First way to solve the challenge: using strings.
+The first way to solve the challenge: using strings.

 ```console
 root@blinils:~/bitsctf-2017# strings ws1_2.pcapng | grep BITSCTF
 $MyPass BITSCTF{such_s3cure_much_w0w}|
 ```

-Second way to solve the challenge: using Wireshark.
+The second way to solve the challenge: using Wireshark.

 ![Wireshark on Woodstock](wireshark-woodstock.png)